How to close and open voting

 Updated over a week ago

-Closing the voting for specific slides can be useful if you need to explain a question before your audience votes, or for any other reason where you do not wish the participants to vote on a question at that moment.
+Closing participation for specific slides can be useful if you need to explain a question before your audience votes, or for any other reason where you do not wish the participants to respond to a question at that moment.

-If you want to close the voting completely for all slides, you can disable participation instead.
+If you want to close responses completely for all slides, you can disable participation instead.

-You can close and open the voting for a specific slide from both the Edit View and the Presentation View.
+You can close and open participation for a specific slide from both the Edit View and the Presentation View.

-1. Select the slide you want to close voting for
+1. Select the slide you want to disable participation for

-1. Go to the slide you want to close the voting for
+1. Go to the slide you want to disable participation for

 2. Open the Presentation Menu in the lower left corner

-3. Click on “Close voting” or use the shortcut “C” on your keyboard
+3. Click on Turn off responses or use the shortcut 'C' on your keyboard

-Note: It is not possible to close the voting for Quiz Competition or Q&A slides.
+Note: It is not possible to disable participation for Quiz slides or Q&A slides.

-To let your audience vote again, simply go back into the Presentation Menu and click on “Open voting”, or use the shortcut “C” on your keyboard to toggle between opening and closing the voting while presenting in fullscreen.
+To let your audience respond again, simply go back into the Presentation Menu and click Turn on responses, or use the shortcut 'C' on your keyboard to toggle between enabling and disabling responses while presenting in fullscreen.

-From the Edit View you can open voting again by unchecking the box “Close voting” in the “Customize” tab.
+From the Edit View you can open participation again by toggling Allow responses in the Interactivity tab.

 Start a Countdown

-You can also set a timer to start a countdown that closes the voting:
+You can also set a timer to start a countdown that closes participation:

-1. Go to the slide you want to close the voting for
+1. Go to the slide you want to disable participation for

 4. Select the time